Admissions FAQ

 No. If you are on the waitlist, you must simply wait to see if available slots open.
 You will be contacted if there is an open spot available for you.

-We are not allowing any extensions to the date of the deposit.
+An applicant can request a one week extension to the original deposit date.
 You need to pay the deposit in time or forfeit your place to another student.